 Episode 44: Razorhands by Derrick Boden.
 Featuring an afterword by the author.
 Read by J.S.
 Arquin. #ScienceFiction #Cyberpunk

 Derrick Boden's fiction has appeared in numerous online and print venues, including Daily Science Fiction, Flash Fiction Online, and Perihelion.
 He is a writer, a software developer, a traveler, and an adventurer.
 He currently calls New Orleans his home, although he's lived in thirteen cities spanning four continents.
 He is owned by three cats.
 Find him at derrickboden.com

 Help support The Overcast.
 Become a Patron today!

-We accept submissions four times a year, during the months of January, April, July, and October.
+The Overcast is open to submissions four times a year, during the months of January, April, July, and October.